asjadnaqvi/stata-graphfunctions/README.md

 # graphfunctions v1.6
 *(19 Nov 2025)*

-A suite of graph functions for Stata visualizations.
-The program modular blocks that allows users to build custom visualizations.
-Some examples on how to use these programs are defined below.
+A suite of Stata visualization tools.
+The program contains modular blocks that allow users to build custom visualizations from the bottom up.

 The package is currently *beta* and might still contains bugs and errors, and might still be missing all checks and balances.
 Please report these by opening an [issue](https://github.com/asjadnaqvi/stata-graphfunctions/issues).